-	Nursing care for hemodialysis patients is technically demanding.
-Hemodialysis nurses must have knowledge of renal physiology and of the clinical and biochemical consequences of uremia, as well as extensive emergency and critical care experience.
+Patient care for hemodialysis patients is technically demanding.
+Hemodialysis technicians must have knowledge of renal physiology and of the clinical and biochemical consequences of uremia, as well as extensive emergency and critical care experience.

-The hemodialysis nursing staff is comprised of the following people:
+The hemodialysis patient care staff is comprised of the following people:

 John Kirby, AHT